-You will need to undress the parts that you are having the laser treatment at.
-Your clinician will provide you with towels to you can cover yourself where and when necessary.
+You will need to undress the parts that you are having the laser treatment.
+Your clinician will provide you with towels to cover yourself where and when necessary.

-If you are having laser treatment on more than one area, or the full-body, you might prefer to get undress partially for each area for more comfort.
+If you are having laser treatment on more than one area or the full body, you might prefer to get undressed partially for each area for more comfort.

 Your clinician will check if the growth of hair is suitable for the treatment.
 And then clean the treatment area.